Throw Your Own Garden Party

 How about a Hawaiian Luau Theme?
 Decorate your table with tropical colours with lots of flowers.
 Serve chicken/pork kebabs, Hawaiian style gam, fruit salad and coconuts for food.

-As its summer, how about a British Garden Party Theme, cue the Patriotic shorts, tea & scones and flowy skirts!
+As its summer, how about a British Garden Party Theme, cue the Patriotic shorts, tea & scones and floral dresses!
 It is sure to be a crowd favourite with all your guests.

 Or maybe a Mexican Fiesta Theme, play some salsa music, serve up some marinated barbecue chicken and big bowl of tropical punch or fruity cocktails.
 Then simply sit back and watch as your chosen theme brings out the ‘big kid’ in all your guests.